nmattei/cmps3160/syllabus.md

 ### Labs and Pre-Lab Questions

 Every Friday in class will be interactive lab time. **Before Friday** you will be required to answer a few short questions in the form of a Canvas Quiz.
-In class you will have the oppertunity to work on the Labs with the instructor and TAs.
+In class you will have the opportunity to work on the Labs with the instructor and TAs.
 On these days it will be important to bring a laptop to class to participate in the work.
 Labs will be worth 10 points each and graded based the rubric in Canvas.

 The best way to learn is by doing, so these will largely be applied assignments that provide hands-on experience with the basic skills a data scientist needs in industry. **Posting solutions publicly online without the staff's express consent is a direct violation of our academic integrity policy.
 Late assignments will not be accepted.**